 Officially, the complex came into operation in June 1972 but it was not for another year that Holiday Inn took over the 125-year lease for the hotel.
 Offering a swimming pool, in-house movies, air conditioning and food service 16-hours a day and the hotel was a reasonable success from the outset.

 When East Kent Road Car Company bus garage in St James Street was built, the access and egress was no problem, but with the building of Burlington House and the adjacent Holiday Inn, these became a problem.
 The photograph was taken from Russell Street looking west.
 The back of Holiday Inn on Townwall Street and facing the sea, was on the left.
 Burlington House ahead shows the arch over St James Street that led out to the one way King Street.
 Buses on leaving the garage would turn left on to St James Street and then right onto the one way Russell Street.
 On arrival they would leave Townwall Street turn into Mill Lane and then left again into St James Street as can be seen by the coach in the photograph.
 On leaving the bus station they would turn left onto St James Street and then onto the one way Russell Street that would take them to Townwall Street.
-At that time they could turn right into St James Street but due to the one way system would have to turn right again on to Dolphin Lane – at the back of the bus garage – from where they could reach the one way Russell Street.
-They would again turn right until they reached the two way Townwall Street!
+At that time they could turn right into St James Street and go through Market square, and up Biggin Street.
+However, but to the one way system, if the bus was going any where else, from King Street it would have to turn right on to the then ancient and narrow Dolphin Lane – at the back of the bus garage – from where they could reach the one way Russell Street.
+They would again turn right until they reached the two way Townwall Street.

 The multi-storey car park, on the other hand, failed to attract customers as it was difficult to find by those who did not know Dover’s road network.
 It was also relatively expensive compared to other car parks in the town.
 Even though there had been extensive advertising for the 80,000 metres of office space in Burlington House, as the tower block was called, it failed to attract any customers.